keerthiprabup/Natas/README.md

 We get that the cookies were encryted using xor cipher and the algorithm of the encryption was mentioned in the source code.

 The encrypted cookie can be found at the application->cookie options in the inspect option.
 The code for decrypting the key:
-<?php

 $cookie = "MGw7JCQ5OC04PT8jOSpqdmkgJ25nbCorKCEkIzlscm5oKC4qLSgubjY=";

 function xor_encrypt($in) {